matloff/regtools/README.md

 We see above how the k-NN code is used.
 We first call **preprocessx()** to determine the nearest neighbors of each data point.
-Here **k** is 10, so we can later computer various k-NN fits for **k** anywhere from 1 to 10.
+Here **k** is 10, so we can later compute various k-NN fits for **k** anywhere from 1 to 10.
 The actual fit is done by **knnest()**.
 Then **parvsnonparplot()** plots the linear model fit against the nonparametric one..
-Again, since the latter is model-free, it serves as a good assessment of the linear model.
+Again, since the latter is model-free, it serves as a good assessment of the fit of the linear model.

 There is quite a bit suggested in this picture: